chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 sudo systemctl status prometheus
 ```

-## Configure Prometheus with OpenSearch Plugin
+# Configure Prometheus with OpenSearch Plugin

+## Scope
+    These steps will be repeated on all of the following servers.
+      * Chef managed OpenSearch

 ## Step 1 : Install OpenSearch Plugin
 Refer to the [Prometheus exporter OpenSearch Plugin](https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases).